DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 One of the benefits of the page is that we can give context to some more complicated concepts involved in application sharing.

-### Visibility
+**Visibility**

 The most complicated thing for people to understand is when you are and are not visible when you have opted-in.
 We explain the specific application statuses that this applies to, when it stops applying and why this is the case.
 In the research when the reasons for hiding candidates from other providers were explained, most were accepting of them.

+New content:
-When you submit a new application choice, we will hide you from the list until the training provider has made a decision.
+> When you submit a new application choice, we will hide you from the list until the training provider has made a decision.
 This is to give the course you have just applied to time to review your application properly.

-This also frames the reason you are hidden as a benefit to the candidate, it’s to make sure your applications are given proper consideration and not rushed to a decision.
+This also frames the reason you are hidden as a benefit to the candidate - it’s to make sure your applications are given proper consideration and not rushed to a decision.

-### What kind of courses you can be invited to
+**What kind of courses you can be invited to**

 Our opt-out data shows that people are hesitant to commit to application sharing because they have specific requirements from their courses and don’t feel these will be met by application sharing.

 It’s important to let people know that they have some degree of control over the types of courses they can be invited to.
 By setting preferences they can manage how they appear in filtered lists (note that this does not prevent providers from inviting them to courses they have not specified a preference for).

 The idea of choice came up a bit in the research.
-Candidates were unsure whether they would be tied into a course if they were invite to apply.
+Candidates were unsure whether they would be tied into a course if they were invited to apply.
 We have made it clearer throughout that they can decide whether to apply or not, there is no obligation.

-### Data sharing
+**Data sharing**

 When participants saw that some of their data is not shared with providers, they saw this as a positive.
 This was particularly true of international students and candidates from different ethnic backgrounds who mentioned bias in the recruitment process.

-> “I like that they can't see my name, because of bias” - International participant in Nigeria.
+> “I like that they can't see my name, because of bias”
+> - International participant in Nigeria.

 We are also able to provide information that was mentioned as being useful (although not by lots of participants) about how long data is shared for (until they opt-out, receive an offer elsewhere or at the end of the cycle.)
 It wasn’t clear to people what ‘basic information about where you have applied before’ referred to so we have made it clearer that this means the name of the provider and the course that was applied to.